-Even if the solar power system is turned off, solar panels still generate voltage, therefore the DC cables on the roof are still energised.
-This can create an electric shock hazard for installers, people maintain the system or in the event of a fire first responders.
-It is important to only use qualified persons when installing, altering or maintaining a solar power system.
+Even if the solar power system is turned off, solar panels still generate voltage; therefore, the D.C. cables on the roof are still energised.
+This can create an electric shock hazard for installers, people who maintain the system or, in the event of a fire, first responders.
+Only qualified persons must be used when installing, altering or maintaining a solar power system.

-It is very important the system is installed using high quality materials (i.e. DC Isolators, conduits, glands etc.) to prevent water ingress and potential fires.
+The system must be installed using high-quality materials (i.e. D.C.
+Isolators, conduits, glands etc.) to prevent water ingress and potential fires.

 The Future of Solar Panels

-In terms of the next generation of solar panel systems, Leeson Group is the largest installer nationally of BIPV and also has a new solar tile in final stages of development that will be released in late 2020.
-These solar tiles sit like a roof tile alongside normal roof tiles to establish a clean aesthetic of style and innovation.
-Leeson Group offers a 10-year product warranty on this product and on all of Leeson Group's installation an industry leading 10-year workmanship warranty.
+Regarding the next generation of solar panel systems, Leeson Group is the largest installer nationally of BIPV.
+Also, it has a new solar tile in the final stages of development that will be released in 2022.
+These solar tiles sit like a roof tile alongside standard roof tiles to establish a clean aesthetic of style and innovation.
+Leeson Group offers a 10-year product warranty on this product and on all of Leeson Group's installation, an industry-leading 10-year workmanship warranty.

-Then there’s the Building Integrated Photovoltaic (BIPV) solar panels that can be integrated into a structures exterior façade cladding material, therefore eliminating the need for roof mounted systems on mid-rise and high-rise structures.
-Some of the advantages that BIPV have over the roof mounted solar power systems is cost savings by eliminating expensive façade material and replacing with then electricity generating BIPV panels; due to high rise buildings having a small roof space the BIPV façade can increase the solar power system size and therefore increasing the sustainability of the building and lowering the operating costs by reducing the electricity bill; and an ever increasing benefit is improved aesthetic of the façade creating a new wave of architecture that many architects are including in their designs to promote sustainability and increase the the overall appearance of the structure.
+Then there are the Building Integrated Photovoltaic (BIPV) solar panels that can be integrated into a structure's exterior façade cladding material, therefore eliminating the need for roof-mounted systems on mid-rise and high-rise structures.
+Some of the advantages that BIPV have over roof-mounted solar power systems is cost savings by eliminating expensive façade material and replacing them with electricity-generating BIPV panels.
+Due to high-rise buildings having a small roof space, the BIPV façade can increase the solar power system size and therefore increase the sustainability of the building and lower the operating costs by reducing the electricity bill.
+An ever-increasing increasing benefit is the improved aesthetic of the façade, creating a new wave of architecture that many architects can include in their designs to promote sustainability.

-Since BIPV is integrated into the structure’s overall design this eliminates the need to make penetrations into the roofing system for their install, thus further eliminating the possibility of a roof leak and subsequent water damage.
-Additionally, they don’t appear as an add-on element or an afterthought to someone passing by.
+Since BIPV is integrated into the structure's overall design, it eliminates the need to make penetrations into the roofing system for installation, thus further eliminating the possibility of a roof leak and subsequent water damage.
+Additionally, they don't appear as an add-on element or an afterthought to someone passing by.

-With the rising popularity of roof mounted solar panels in residential and commercial construction, it is important that builders take the necessary precautions to ensure that they are protecting their investment and incorporating solar in their design package.
-Whether a builder is selling a home that already has the panels installed, or a home that has a “solar ready” roof, there is a lot of planning that must be done to avoid facing costly failures.
+With the rising popularity of roof-mounted solar panels in residential and commercial construction, builders must take the necessary precautions to ensure that they are protecting their investment and incorporating solar in their design package.
+Whether a builder is selling a home that already has the panels installed or a home with a "solar ready" roof, much planning must be done to avoid facing costly failures.